-Brokers and financial institutions are required under Section 6031 of the Code to furnish additional information, including whether they are U.S. persons and specific information on units they acquire, hold or transfer for their own account.
-A penalty of \$100 per failure, up to a maximum of \$1.5 million per calendar year, is imposed by Section 6722 of the Code for failure to report that information to us.
+Brokers and financial institutions are required under Code Section 6031 to furnish additional information, including whether they are U.S. persons and specific information on units they acquire, hold or transfer for their own account.
+A penalty of \$100 per failure, up to a maximum of \$1.5 million per calendar year, is imposed by Code Section 6722 for failure to report that information to us.
 The nominee is required to supply the beneficial owner of the units with the information furnished to us.

+Accuracy-Related Penalties

-Accuracy-Related Penalties.
-An additional tax equal to 20.0% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed under Section 6662 of the Code.
+An additional tax equal to 20.0% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed under Code Section 6662.
 No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion.